Radware/Alteon-ACME-CertAutomation/README.md

 Repeat this process for the secondary Cyber Controller server.

+5. Open the Cyber Controller and create a dedicated user who can deploy and clean the challenge, as well as deploy certificates on the Alteon devices.

-5. Edit the **config** file and modify the required parameters from their defaults, if necessary (such as the Let’s Encrypt URL, key size, key algorithm RSA/ECC parameters).
+6. Edit the **config** file and modify the required parameters from their defaults, if necessary (such as the Let’s Encrypt URL, key size, key algorithm RSA/ECC parameters).

-6. Edit the hook.sh file and modify the Cyber Controller vDirect parameters according to your setup.
+7. Edit the hook.sh file and modify the Cyber Controller vDirect parameters according to your setup.
 For example:

     a.
 PRIMARY_CC_IP="10.0.0.100"